modm-io/modm/tools/build_script_generator/cmake/module.md

 [CMake][] is a widely used build tool supported by almost every IDE.

-This module generates two files:
+This module generates three files:

+- a `modm/repo.cmake` file: configures all required CMake tools with the right settings (also using information from the `modm:build` module) to compile the modm library.
 - a top-level `CMakeLists.txt`: configures CMake to build modm and your application.
 - a top-level `Makefile`: provides a convenience wrapper for calling CMake from the command line.

 This module is intended to be used for integration with IDEs that natively only support CMake.
-It therefore only provides the bare minimum of features and can only be used to compile for ARM Cortex-M targets.
+It therefore only provides the bare minimum of features to compile and upload your application to your target.
+For additional build tools features see the `modm:build:scons` module.

-*The `modm:build:scons` module is the preferred build system for modm.*

 ## Make Methods